 ENB is developing small molecule inhibitors of a novel pathway to treat melanoma and other cancers.

-We have the key to unlock the full therapeutic potential of immuno-oncology platforms
+We have the key to unlock the full therapeutic potential

-Sumayah Jamal, MD-PhD, President, Co-founder, Chief Scientific Officer
+Sumayah Jamal, MD, PhD, President, Co-founder, Chief Scientific Officer

 - Research career spanning 30+ years

-- Co-inventor on first patents field covering the endothelin B receptor as a therapeutic target of cancer.
+- Co-inventor on first patents field covering the endothelin B receptor as a therapeutic target of cancer

 - The American Academy of Dermatology Everett C. Fox M.D.
-Award.
+Award

-- The Pan American Society for Pigment Cell Research Young Investigator Award.
+- The Pan American Society for Pigment Cell Research Young

-Sandy Harm, Chief Business Officer
+Sandy Harm, Chief Operating Officer

-- 24 years senior exec at Merck
+- 24 years as a senior executive at Merc

 - Pharmaceutical and healthcare leader with extensive experience in Research and Development Operations from bench to commercialization